5 Live Sport

 5 Live Sport is the banner of live sports coverage on BBC Radio 5 Live.
 The regular presenters are Mark Chapman (Monday, Wednesday and Saturday), Kelly Cates (Tuesday), Steve Crossman (Thursday and Sunday) and Darren Fletcher (Friday).
-The programme is on air MondayWednesday 710:30pm; ThursdayFriday 7 10pm; and weekends 126pm (although broadcast times are often extended, depending on ongoing events).
+The programme is on air from Monday to Wednesday 7pm to 10:30pm, Thursday and Friday 7pm to 10pm and at the weekend from 12pm until the early evening, depending on the events being covered.

 History

 5 Live Sport evolved from the Saturday afternoon radio sports programme Sport on 2, which started on BBC Radio 2 on 4 April 1970.
+The programme was also broadcast on most bank holiday afternoons.
+Afternoon-long sporting coverage on Sundays, using different names during the Radio 2 era, was introduced in 1984 although this was confined to the summer months and it took on a format mixing sport and music.
 It changed its name to Sport on 5 on 1 September 1990 following the transfer of BBC Radio's sports coverage to the newly launched BBC Radio 5.
 The programme continued to be called Sport on 5 following the replacement of BBC Radio 5 with BBC Radio 5 Live in March 1994.
 The 5 Live Sport name has been used since 2006.

 Format

 Original format

 The original format featured the major sports events each Saturday afternoon, broadcasting between 1:30 pm and 5 pm, with updates from the major footballing fixtures and second half commentary on a top match.
 The location of the commentary game would usually be revealed around 3 pm.
 Sports Report then followed at 5 pm.
+During the summer, Sports Report was not broadcast, meaning that Sport on 2 ran from 1:30 pm and 6 pm, extended to 7 pm during the Wimbledon fortnight.